mary0L/Hustle-Hamster/Planning/Project-Plan.md

 # Project Plan

-Deliver a written report on:
-Name your groups and name your app.

 ## The team
 **Katie Wink**\
 Third year Computer Science student.
 Experience in Java, C/C++, Python and web development.
 Also have lots of experience in science communication and digital media which has developed my skills in effectively explaining complex problems to an audience.